multicatch/multicatch/README.md

 * [Theat modeling](https://github.com/multicatch/cucumber-audit/blob/master/doc/SampleThreadModel.md) and good grasp of application security overall.
 * Good grasp of testing, automated testing, TDD and BDD ([Cucumber](https://github.com/multicatch/cucumber-audit) and [JGiven](https://github.com/multicatch/MockGiven) included).
 * Ability to design the architecture of an app and document it using UML and scenarios ([see this project - in Polish](https://github.com/multicatch/zoo)).
-* A set of DevOps skills, including deployment automation, CI configuration, Docker, Linux, machine management etc.
+* A set of DevOps skills, including deployment automation, CI configuration, Docker (and Docker Compose), Linux (and Bash scripting), machine management etc.
 * A good grasp of [ontology design](https://github.com/multicatch/FuddiOntology) and [Apache Jena](https://github.com/multicatch/FuddiWikiGenerator).

 Check out my projects or contact me for more info.